- Cancer is the number one cause of death in senior pets and comes in many forms.

 While cancer is a scary diagnosis for any pet parent, medical advances in animal health care means it’s more treatable than ever.
 Many pets are now living for years after their diagnosis and treatment.
 According to Pet Cure Oncology, the most common treatments for pet cancer are chemotherapy, radiation, and surgery.

 Surgery is often the first treatment recommended when the cancer is localized to one part of the body, with the goal being to eliminate the cancerous cells from the animal’s body.
 It may include complete or partial removal of a tumor or exploration of a particular area to obtain a sample of tumor tissue and evaluate how normal the tissue is, according to Oncolink.
-In situations where total removal is not possible, surgery may not be as effective as other treatments.
-It is often combined with radiation treatments.
+In situations where total removal is not possible, surgery may still be recommended to debulk a tumor, or decrease its size.
+Debulking surgery is often combined with radiation treatments or other treatments.

-A one-time surgery can cost $500 and up, especially if the tumor is located in a hard to reach location, according to the Cornell University College of Veterinary Medicine.
+A one-time surgery can cost $500 or much more, especially if the tumor is located in a hard-to-reach location, according to the Cornell University College of Veterinary Medicine.

-The cost of treatment can ranges widely, depending on the pet and where the cancer is located.
-A chemotherapy dose can range from $150 to $600, with a full treatment series reaching into the thousands, according to the Veterinary Cancer Society.
+The cost of treatment ranges widely, depending on the pet and where the cancer is located.
+A single chemotherapy dose can range from $150 to $600, with a full treatment series reaching $3,000 to $10,000, according to CareCredit.

 Instead of or in combination with chemotherapy or surgery, radiation therapy may be recommended as a more targeted treatment.

-While not widely used for cancer, this is a biological therapy that involves antibodies to boost the body’s natural defenses by either stimulating the immune system to fight the cancer cells or by counteracting signals produced by cancer cells that suppress the immune system.
+This biological therapy involves antibodies to boost the body’s natural defenses by either stimulating the immune system to fight the cancer cells or by counteracting signals produced by cancer cells that suppress the immune system.
+Immunotherapy is a relatively recent development in veterinary medicine, and it is currently only available for a limited number of cancers.

 This treatment uses cold temperatures to kill cells.
 It is best suited for small, superficial tumors and is commonly used in areas such as the skin, eyelids, oral cavity, and peri-anal region, says Pet Cure Oncology.